jangirrishabh/Overcoming-exploration-from-demos/README.md

 <p></p>

 Clearly, the use of demonstrations enables a faster and better convergence in the Q values as apparent from the graphs.
 Also the success condition is achieved much faster reaching upto 100% performance just around the 400th epoch whereas in the case without demonstrations even after 1000 iterations the agent hardly reaches 70% success rate.
-Please visit my [blog](https://jangirrishabh.github.io/2018/03/25/Overcoming-exploration-demos.html) to see the videos.
+Visit my [blog](https://jangirrishabh.github.io/2018/03/25/Overcoming-exploration-demos.html) to see the videos.
 The video shows the agent's learned behavior corresponding to the task of stacking one block on top of the other and other tasks as well.

 ## Installation